ssamkough/kanakove-front/README.md

 -   add timer (add it into score)
 -   have randomize character list button
 -   add kanjis from genki
+-   once tested with JSG, post on reddit for others

 ### backend